Chris-70/WiFiBinaryClock/README.md

 [The Binary Clock Shield for Arduino UNO](https://nixietester.com/product/binary-clock-shield-for-arduino/) is the best Binary Clock I've seen and I own way too many binary clocks.

 This project was created to unlock the full potential of this great Binary Clock.
 Being an Arduino Shield means that we can substitute the UNO R3 for something much more powerful.
-I wanted to get my Wemos D1 R32 ESP32 UNO board to work with this shield, then it could connect to a NTP server over WiFi and keep the time synced whenever we switch to/from daylight savings time.
+I wanted to get my Wemos D1 R32 ESP32 UNO board to work with this shield [^1], then it could connect to a NTP server over WiFi and keep the time synced whenever we switch to/from daylight savings time.
 In addition we could change the colors of the LEDs and upload new alarm melodies from a phone or computer.

+[^1]: The Wemos D1 R32 ESP32 UNO board requires a hardware modification to work with the Binary Clock Shield, see the details in the Hardware Modifications section below.
 ## **Usage:**

 The user needs to define the target board being used for this code to compile.
 The choices are: